 Reminder: Faculty review of Part Three of this assignment requires you update (and include) Parts One and Two.
+[Again ... please highlight "major" edits to Parts One and/or Two of this assignment to assist faculty in reviewing the full document.]

-Part Four: Revision, Final Analysis and Presentation of Proposal (Due 13th Week)
+Part Four: Revision, Analysis and Final Proposal (Due 13th Week)